 To date, the prime minister has been involved in almost every domain, and has acted as the main decision maker in enacting decrees on economic and political matters.
-However, this bureaucratic re-organisation will offload many duties from the Prime Minister's office to help improve efficiency.
+However, this bureaucratic reorganisation will offload many duties from the Prime Minister’s office to help improve efficiency.
 These governmental changes have continued, and in April 2017, a number of substantive amendments to the Law on Investment Promotion were enacted to provide a more seamless process, aimed at facilitating domestic and international investments.
 The business climate is expecting to be more favourable since the Lao government has implemented a series of reforms, during the first months of 2019, to deepen the amendments previously enacted under the Law on Investment Promotion of 2017.
 These reforms further simplify and expedite the setup and registration of legal entities in the region.

 Tackling corruption – key to continued FDI

-As the government moved to attract FDI inflows, an anti-corruption action plan was issued in 2013, largely based on a strategic anti-corruption plan issued a year earlier, focusing government action on:
+As the government moved to attract FDI inflows, an anti-corruption action plan was issued in 2013, largely based on a strategic anti-corruption plan issued a year earlier, focusing government action on the following points:

 - political training and awareness of laws;